locustio/locust/docs/quickstart.rst

             self.client.get("/hello")
             self.client.get("/world")

-This user will make an HTTP request to ``/hello``, and after that to ``/world``, and then repeat.
+This user will make an HTTP request to ``/hello``, then to ``/world``, and then repeat.
 For a full explanation and a more realistic example see :ref:`writing-a-locustfile`.

 Change ``/hello`` and ``/world`` to some actual paths on the web site/service you want to test, put the code in a file named ``locustfile.py`` in your current directory and then run ``locust``: